York Community High School: Athletics

 York High School competes in the West Suburban Conference.
 The school is also a member of the Illinois High School Association (IHSA), which governs most sports and competitive activities in Illinois.
-Rob Wagner is the current athletic director at York High School.

 The school sponsors interscholastic teams for young men and women in basketball, cross country, golf, gymnastics, soccer, swimming & diving, tennis, track & field, volleyball, cheerleading, and water polo.
 Young men may compete in baseball, football, and wrestling, while young women may compete in badminton, bowling, dance, and softball.
 While not sponsored by the IHSA, the school also sponsors teams for young men and women in lacrosse, and a poms team for young women.
 Also while not sponsored by the IHSA, York has a men's hockey team.

 York Community High School's athletic program was ranked 17th overall in the nation by ESPN RISE's FAB 50 list.

 York Community High School's men's cross country team has won 28 state championships under coach Joe Newton: 1962, 1965, 1968, 1971, 1972, 1973, 1978AA, 1980AA, 1981AA, 1982AA, 1983AA, 1984AA, 1986AA, 1989AA, 1990AA, 1991AA, 1992AA, 1993AA, 1994AA, 1999AA, 2000AA, 2002AA, 2003AA, 2004AA, 2005AA, 2006AA, 2010-3A, and 2012-3A.
 He retired in 2016 because of problems with mobility and movement from his home to practice.

-Currently, the team's head coach is Charlie Kern.
-The head coach of the women's cross country team is Lauren DeAngelis.
+The baseball team won the state title in 1993, and took fourth place in Class 4A in 2023.

 Arts

-York Community High School offers a variety of performing arts programs.
-Its music program includes a full orchestra, three individual orchestras, three full bands, and three concert choirs.
-Students have the opportunity to join music groups such as Jazz Band, a cappella singing groups, and percussion ensembles.
-Musicians have the opportunity to compete annually in the Illinois Music Educators Association (ILMEA) competition; students are chosen to go first to a District level concert, and if chosen they can also continue to go to ILMEA State, held in Peoria, Illinois.
-York also has a theater department that puts on three productions a year.
+York Community High School's music program includes a full orchestra, three individual orchestras, three full bands, and three concert choirs.
+There are also two jazz bands, a-cappella singing groups, and percussion ensembles.
+York has a theater department that puts on three productions a year.
 The drama department went to the Illinois High School Musical Theater Awards (IHSMTA) in 2017 for their production of "West Side Story" and received the award of Best Production in the state.
 The dance programs at York include the Advanced Dance Class and the York Dance Company.
-Many clubs surround art as well, through painting, photography, drawing, or other forms of art.